 That's if folks!
 Today we'll be offering transfers to Quito airport, from where you can jet back from Ecuador to the reality of your busy lives back home, attend to that flood of emails building up in our inbox and get ready to return to work.
 Stick a few of your best photos up on the wall and remember, forever, two of the most exciting weeks of your life!!!
 And for those of you who want to enjoy Quito/Ecuador a little longer we do have a great post-tour optional program on offer (check out the details in our information document which we'll send you when you register your interest in joining this tour.).

 IMPORTANT - Ensure you have read our Tour Booking Conditions prior to booking.
 A copy will be sent with your deposit invoice, and must be signed and returned to us (an emailed scan/photo of your signed copy will suffice), before we accept and confirm your booking.
 The document covers everything from your rights, inclusions and payment schedule, to our cancellation policy and extent of liability.

-All our safaris are subject to minimum numbers.
-Please ensure you have read our Safari Booking Conditions for our cancellation policy (above).
+All our photo tours are subject to minimum numbers.
+Please ensure you have read our tour Booking Conditions for our cancellation policy (above).